yusufklncc/HP-EliteBook-840-G5-Hackintosh/README.md

 - SMBIOS Settings

-With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information.
+With OpenCore Configurator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information.
   - MacBookPro16,3